History of Ballet Eras

 5. Romantic Ballet Era

-Between the years 1831 and 1848, ballet become very pretty and fancy.
+Between the years 1831 and 1848, ballet become very pretty, elegant and graceful.

 The female ballet dancers ruled the Romantic era because of their skill to do pointe ballet.